gnosisguild/zodiac-modifier-delay/README.md

 This modifier allows avatars to enforce a time delay between when a module initiates a transaction and when it can be executed by an avatar.

-This means an pproved address can execute transactions only after a cooldown period and, optionally, before an expiration time.
+This means an approved address can execute transactions only after a cooldown period and, optionally, before an expiration time.

 The interface mirrors the relevant parts of the Gnosis Safe's interface, so this contract can be placed between Gnosis Safe modules and a Gnosis Safe to enforce a time delay between transaction creation and execution.

 Transactions are executed in order.
-The Gnosis Safe can skip transactions by advancing the transaction nonce.
+The owner of the `owner` can skip transactions by advancing the transaction nonce.

 ### Features